 # export to HTML tables.export("foo.html", f="html")

-You can also export to other formats such as JSON and Excel.
+or you can export to other formats such as JSON and Excel too.

 It is worth to note that Camelot only works with text-based PDFs and not scanned documents.
 If you can click and drag to select text in your table in a PDF viewer, then it is a text-based PDF, so this will work on papers, books, documents and much more!

-So this won't convert image characters to digital text, if you wish so, I have a tutorial that uses OCR techniques to convert image optical characters to actual text that can be manipulated in Python.
+So this won't convert image characters to digital text, if you wish so, you can use OCR techniques to convert image optical characters to actual text that can be manipulated in Python.

-Alright, this is it for this tutorial, check their official documentation for a more information.
+Alright, this is it for this tutorial, check their official documentation for more information.

 Happy Coding ♥View Full Code